eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 To search for a `balanced` partial GC cycle, you can search for the `type` attribute value `partial gc` in `<cycle-start>` and `<cycle-end>` elements.

 The `balanced` policy’s partial GC cycle reclaims memory in the heap for allocation of new objects by reducing the number of used regions.
-The partial GC cycle always reduces used regions in the *eden* space and may also reclaim memory from older regions.
+The partial GC cycle always reduces used regions in the *eden* space and might also reclaim memory from older regions.
 Multiple partial GC cycles often run in between global mark phase increments of the [`balanced` global mark cycle](vgclog_examples.md#balanced-global-mark-cycle).

 All the partial GC cycle's operations run during a single *stop-the-world* pause: